Stono/bigdata-fun/README.md

  - namenode
  - datanode1
  - datanode2
+ - resourcemanager

-This is a HDFS cluster running two datanodes.
-Each of these run in their own container too.
+This is a HDFS cluster running two data nodes, and a YARN resource manager.

 ![HDFS](images/HDFS.png)